EmyCodes/django_project/README.md

-# Building Real Estate Application wihth Django
+# Building Real Estate Application with Django

 *To be **Updated** shortly*